kodadot/subwork/docs/long-term-stay-in-bled.md

 ---
 If you want to have more peers under one roof, we encourage you [to create coliving option for others](./coliving-in-bled.md).

+rent bike long term
+---
+There are few options where to [rent bike in Bled](https://www.bled.si/en/information/getting-around-bled/2019100917061847/bike-and-e-bike-rental/)